HarperDB/documentation/docs/deployments/upgrade-hdb-instance.md

-# Upgrade a HarperDB Instance
+# Upgrade a Harper Instance

-This document describes best practices for upgrading self-hosted HarperDB instances.
-HarperDB can be upgraded using a combination of npm and built-in HarperDB upgrade scripts.
-Whenever upgrading your HarperDB installation it is recommended you make a backup of your data first.
-Note: This document applies to self-hosted HarperDB instances only.
-All [HarperDB Cloud instances](harper-cloud/) will be upgraded by the HarperDB Cloud team.
+This document describes best practices for upgrading self-hosted Harper instances.
+Harper can be upgraded using a combination of npm and built-in Harper upgrade scripts.
+Whenever upgrading your Harper installation it is recommended you make a backup of your data first.
+Note: This document applies to self-hosted Harper instances only.
+All [Harper Cloud instances](harper-cloud/) will be upgraded by the Harper Cloud team.

 ## Upgrading

-Upgrading HarperDB is a two-step process.
-First the latest version of HarperDB must be downloaded from npm, then the HarperDB upgrade scripts will be utilized to ensure the newest features are available on the system.
+Upgrading Harper is a two-step process.
+First the latest version of Harper must be downloaded from npm, then the Harper upgrade scripts will be utilized to ensure the newest features are available on the system.

-1. Install the latest version of HarperDB using `npm install -g harperdb`.
+1. Install the latest version of Harper using `npm install -g harperdb`.

-    Note `-g` should only be used if you installed HarperDB globally (which is recommended).
+    Note `-g` should only be used if you installed Harper globally (which is recommended).
 2. Run `harperdb` to initiate the upgrade process.

-    HarperDB will then prompt you for all appropriate inputs and then run the upgrade directives.
+    Harper will then prompt you for all appropriate inputs and then run the upgrade directives.

 ## Node Version Manager (nvm)

 [Node Version Manager (nvm)](http://nvm.sh/) is an easy way to install, remove, and switch between different versions of Node.js as required by various applications.
 More information, including directions on installing nvm can be found here: https://nvm.sh/.

-HarperDB supports Node.js versions 14.0.0 and higher, however, **please check our** [**NPM page**](https://www.npmjs.com/package/harperdb) **for our recommended Node.js version.** To install a different version of Node.js with nvm, run the command:
+Harper supports Node.js versions 14.0.0 and higher, however, **please check our** [**NPM page**](https://www.npmjs.com/package/harperdb) **for our recommended Node.js version.** To install a different version of Node.js with nvm, run the command:

 ```bash
 nvm install <the node version>